vinnyroca/CodeandMediaArt/docs/exercises/02_dots.md

 ## Description

 Use what we have learned about `random()` and variables to make a sketch similar to the one below.
-Your sketch should slowly add dots with different levels of opacity in random positions across the canvas.
+Your sketch should add dots with different levels of opacity in random positions across the canvas.

+**Hint: You'll need 3 variables for your x, y, and alpha value.**

-Optional: make the color of of the dots vary slightly.
+**Challenge**: Make the color of of the dots vary slightly (you'll need to make more variables for this functionality!)

+**Challenge**: Make the program *reset* on mouse click.

 Steps to begin: